 Income Tax Raised

-Indoor Tanning Services.
-These are levied an excise tax of 10 percent of the actual cost of tanning.
+- Indoor Tanning Services: This is an excise tax of 10% of the actual cost of tanning.

-Corporations.
-In 2014, the estimated tax payments factor increased by 15.75 percent for corporations with assets of at least $1 billion.
+- Corporations: In 2014, the estimated tax payments factor increased by 15.75% for corporations with assets of at least $1 billion.

 Tax Credits and Exemptions

-- Your income is so low that coverage is unaffordable.
+- Had an income so low that coverage was unaffordable.

-- You aren't required to file a tax return.
+- Weren't required to file a tax return.

-Less than 25 employees.
-You may qualify for a 50 percent tax credit for health insurance.
-You are eligible if the average wage of your employees is less than $50,000 and you pay at least half of the premiums.
+They are eligible if the average wage of the employees is less than $50,000, and they pay at least half of the premiums.
 That doesn't apply to the health insurance costs of owners.

-50 or more employees.
-As of 2015, you must pay an excise tax of $2,000 per employee if you don't provide health insurance.
-An exception applies for the first 30 employees.
+With fewer than 50 employees, you can use the health insurance exchanges to help you find the lowest-cost plans.
+With 50 or more employees, you must pay an excise tax of $2,000 per employee if you don't provide health insurance.
+An exception applies to the first 30 employees.

-Tax-exempt employers can get a 35 percent tax credit as a refund under the same conditions as small businesses above.
+Tax-exempt employers can get a 35% tax credit as a refund under the same conditions as small businesses, described above.